 Recently, the leadership skills of Yahoo’s “turn-around” CEO, Marissa Mayer have come into question for addressing what she deemed to be a symptom of a palpable organizational ailment.
 I was not surprised at the reaction to her decision concerning flexible work — which could only be described as visceral and sensational.
 However, in my mind, a broader leadership question looms.

-At LinkedIn, editor Isabelle Roughol has recounted developments in the lives of both Yahoo and Groupon.
+At LinkedIn, editor Isabelle Roughol has recounted developments in the evolution of both Yahoo and Groupon.
 Reading her post, I was struck with the importance of that pivotal “second chance” for ailing organizations — and the unique challenges faced by those leading that charge.
 Whether we are discussing Yahoo, Groupon, or J.C.
-Penney, one thing is brazenly obvious: diagnosing organizational issues and affecting change is a difficult road to travel.
-Leaders cast in the “savior” role stand the chance of losing the good fight.
-It’s a high risk business – and granting some measure of trust and latitude is certainly warranted.
+Penney, one element remains brazenly obvious.
+Diagnosing organizational ills and affecting change is a difficult road to travel.
+Leaders cast in this “savior” role stand the chance of losing the good fight.
+It is a high stakes, high risk business.

-A leader’s right to develop the best possible “script” for highly specific leadership challenges seems critical.
-Marissa Mayer is faced with the task of assessing what Yahoo’s culture needs at this moment, to become healthy and productive.
+At the very least, a leader’s right to develop the best possible “script” for their highly specific situation seems critical.
+Marissa Mayer is faced with the task of assessing what Yahoo’s culture really needs at this moment to become healthy and productive.
 (I would hope that a modified flexible work policy will be hammered out as time passes.)
-Ultimately, a leader’s willingness to implement life-changing, and possibly unpopular organizational decisions in these “second chance” situations is required.
+Ultimately, a leader’s willingness to implement unpopular organizational decisions in these “second chance” situations, is required.

 What do you think?
-Should we extend more confidence to high-level leaders?
+Should we extend more confidence to our high-level leaders?